sylvainfaivre/usersandgroups-formula/README.rst

 ==============

 A simple formula to configure users and groups via pillar.
-I found existing ones too complicated or buggy for my uses.
+I found existing ones too complicated or buggy for my needs.

 Available states
 ================